Free Prague Walking Tour:

 18. Saint James Church:

-As you enter Saint James Church, make sure to notice the 400 year old mummified forearm on hanging on display from the ceiling just inside the doors.
+As you enter Saint James Church, make sure to notice the 400-year-old mummified forearm hanging on display from the ceiling just inside the doors.
 It’s said that a thief tried to steal jewels from the Church’s altar when the Virgin Mary statue grabbed him with an unbreakable grip.
-The next day the thief was found still in Mary’s grasp and they had to cut off his arm to free him.
+The next day the thief was found still in Mary’s grasp, and they had to cut off his arm to free him.
 The rest of the interior has some wow factor also.
-We really like the paintings at the base of the columns which are set up like dark altars and the impressive murals that span the entire length of the ceiling.
+We like the paintings at the base of the columns which are set up like dark altars and the impressive murals that span the entire length of the ceiling.

 19. Medieval Spider Bar (Krcmaupavouka):

 Hours: Daily 11am-11:30pm.
-Diner Show: Happens nightly 8-10:30pm and for 1190 CZK you get a great seat for the show, a 5 course meal, and all you can drink.
+Dinner Show: Happens nightly 8-10:30pm and for 1190 CZK you get a great seat for the show, a 5-course meal, and all you can drink.
 Location: Inside the covered walkway just off Celetná, address is Celetná 595/17.
 Spider Bar Website: (HERE).